 One of the biggest advantages of tasting at Navarro is the absolute breadth of their offerings.
 In a region that focuses almost exclusively on pinot noir, with most wineries offering one or two other varietals, Navarro produces nearly everything under the sun – and does it exceptionally well.
 Three pinot noirs, syrah, zinfandel, cabernet sauvignon, a red table wine, chardonnay, sparkling white (gewürztraminer no less!), sauvignon blanc, roussanne, pinot gris, muscat blanc, riesling, gewürztraminer, pinot grigio, edelzwicker, non-alcohol grape juice, ver jus, an assortment of dessert wines… the list goes on and on.

-The grounds themselves are beautiful, and you’re welcome to purchase a bottle to sip on outside – perhaps enjoyed with local artisan cheeses produced by the daughter of the winery’s founder at nearby Pennyroyal Farms goat farmstead.
+The grounds themselves are beautiful, and you’re welcome to purchase a bottle to sip outside – perhaps enjoyed with local artisan goat and sheep cheeses produced by the daughter of the winery’s founder at nearby Pennyroyal Farm.
 If you’d like a more in-depth look at the property and what goes into the winemaking here, you can sign up for a free tour of the property, offered twice daily.
 These tours last about an hour, and give you an opportunity to walk the vineyards and explore the barrel rooms and bottling line.

 While there may be ‘better’ stops for a single varietal in the Anderson Valley, there truly isn’t a better option to taste the breadth that Mendocino has to offer all under one roof.
 And because Navarro Vineyards exclusively distributes their own wines, the prices here are kept well below the regional average – offering up some of the most amazing deals in the area.